kstenschke/html2md/README.md

 ## What does it do?

-html2md is a C++ single header solution for HTML to Markdown conversion.
+html2md is rudimentary solution for HTML to Markdown conversion, implemented as a C++ single header.

+Also the project is a good example for efficient abstraction of logical decision trees via strategy pattern.

 ### Usage Example